 It is important to protect your family from mercury exposure:

 - Carefully handle and dispose of products that contain mercury

 - Limit your consumption of fish with higher levels of mercury

 Agency for Toxic Substances and Disease Registry

-- About Dental Amalgam Fillings (Food and Drug Administration)
+- Dental Amalgam Fillings (Food and Drug Administration)

-- Storing, Transporting and Disposing of Mercury in Your Home (Environmental Protection Agency, Office of Solid Waste)
+- Storing, Transporting and Disposing of Mercury in Your Home (Environmental Protection Agency)

-- Mercury Poisoning Linked to Skin Products (Food and Drug Administration) Available in Spanish
+- Mercury Poisoning Linked to Skin Products (Food and Drug Administration) Also in Spanish

 - Should I Be Concerned about Eating Fish and Shellfish?
 (Environmental Protection Agency)